wasmerio/ate/README.md

 1. Server runs the 'atedb' process on some network reachable location
 2. Create several records for each IP address under the same A-record in your DNS
-3. Either create your own authentication server as well using the auth-server binary or just use the authentication servers hosted at Tokera by pointing to ws://tokera.sh/auth.
+3. Either create your own authentication server as well using the auth-server binary or just use the authentication servers hosted at Wasmer by pointing to ws://wasmer.sh/auth.
 ```

 ## Quick Start